ReactiveEmails/reactive-emails/readme.md

 Raw Reactive Hash = 06fc2
 ```

-Using the raw reactive hash character map, our final recative hash would look like:
+Using the raw reactive hash character map, our final reactive hash would look like:

 ```text
 Raw Reactive Hash   = 06fc2